codebar/tutorials/sql/lesson1/tutorial.md

 When we search for data, the database does not make guesses about where to look.
 We have to tell the database exactly which tables to search.
 We replace "table\_name" by a specific table name.

- The * tells the database to return info on all fields.
+ The * tells the database to return information on all fields.

 > Jargon: the "*" is known as the "wildcard" operator.
 Roughly speaking, to SQL it means "everything".